Seer (unit)

 A standard seer from Almora, India.

-A Seer (also sihr) is a traditional unit of mass and volume used in large parts of Asia prior to the middle of the 20th century.
-It remains in use only in a few countries such as Afghanistan, Iran, and parts of India although in Iran it indicates a smaller unit of weight than the one used in India.
+A Seer (also sihr) is a traditional unit of mass and volume used in large parts of Asia before the middle of the 20th century.
+It is still in use in only a few countries, such as Afghanistan, Iran, and parts of India, though in Iran it denotes a smaller unit of weight than in India.

 India

-In India, the seer was a traditional unit used mostly in Northern India including Urdu speaking region, Hyderabad in South.
+In India, the seer was a traditional unit used mostly in Northern India, including the Urdu-speaking region, and in Hyderabad in the South.
 Officially, seer was defined by the Standards of Weights and Measures Act (No. 89 of 1956, amended in 1960 and 1964) as being exactly equal to 1.25 kg.
 However, there were many local variants of the seer in India.
 Note the chart below gives maund weight for Mumbai, divide by 40 to get a seer.